AMReX-Astro/Castro/docs/_sources/creating_a_problem.rst.txt

 The first parameter tells Castro to use the HSE boundary condition for the lower y direction.
-In filling the ghost cells, hydrostatic equilibrum will be integrated from the last interior zone into the boundary.
+In filling the ghost cells, hydrostatic equilibrium will be integrated from the last interior zone into the boundary.
 We need one more equation for this integration, so we either interpolate the density or temperature into the ghost cells, depending on the value of